LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   6. Ensemble methods - combine predictions from multiple separate models such as bagging and boosting.
 #### Good fit:
 Good fit:
-  1. Low training error
+  1. High Train Accuracy
-  2. Low testing error
+  2. High Test Accuracy
 #### Underfitting:
-  1. Low training error
+  1. Low Train Accuracy
-  2. High test error
+  2. Low Test Accuracy
 #### Avoiding overfitting:
   1. Decrease regularization - reduce the variance with a model by applying a penalty to the input parameters with the larger coefficients such as L1 regularization, Lasso regularization, dropout, etc.
   2. Increase the duration of training - extending the duration of training because stopping the training early will cause underfit model.